DBA 3 Candidates

 Kathleen has built a career that demonstrates it is possible for financial institutions to simultaneously grow revenue and adhere to ever-evolving regulatory controls.
-She is a respected leader with 35 years of experience in transaction banking and served as the worldwide Treasury Management executive for the Financial Institutions Group at a top-tier global bank.
+She is a respected leader with 35 years of experience in transaction banking and served as the worldwide Treasury Management executive for the Financial Institutions Group at Bank of America.
 The clients in her division drove nearly $1 trillion a day in payment transactions around the world.
 She designed and implemented global compliance controls which reduced risk exposure in her division resulting in absolutely no losses in 2009-2011, the height of the financial crisis.

 In 2012, Kathleen held a position in Washington, DC, as the interim President and CEO of BAFT, an international banking association.
 She drove efforts to unite bankers around the world on issues related to trade payments and to develop governance standards for new trade payments regulations.
 During her tenure, a new banking council in Asia began operations.

-Since 2015, Kathleen has been an independent consultant advising bank executives and compliance teams on strategies to grow payments revenue while implementing effective risk controls and enterprise-wide governance policies.
+Since 2015, Kathleen has been the President of K Gowin Consulting, LLC., an independent consultant advising bank executives and compliance teams on strategies to grow payments revenue while implementing effective risk controls and enterprise-wide governance policies.